 We were told that when we were in the water we had to be ‘interesting’, so the captain suggested singing and the dolphins are more likely to come near us.
 We sang, and sang, and sang.
 Holiday songs, pop songs, and even the alphabet song.
 We weren’t in tune, but we were interesting!
 Shortly after we got in we had dolphins around us!

 We had a great day out on the boat swimming with and viewing pods of Hector Dolphins with EcoSeakers.
 It was an expensive activity, but worth it especially since the company was small and family owned.
 And if I thought Lindsey was excited about seeing seals in Abel Tasman – she was over-the-moon excited to have dolphins zoom past her in the water!
 It really was a special experience and a great educational one too.

-These are just the adventures that we took on, but there are so many more to choose from in New Zealand – it’s mind boggling.
+These are just the adventures that we took on our New Zealand adventure trip, but there are so many more to choose from in New Zealand – it’s mind boggling.
 Canyon swings, rafting, sky diving, paragliding, canyoning, abseiling, climbing, and even zorbing.

-How do You Get to All of These Adventures?
+How do You Get to All These New Zealand Adventures?

 For the 3rd year the Niece Project is working with Intrepid Travel!
 Check out their great family travel opportunities.
 Family doesn’t always have to mean the conventional family, it is also for aunts and uncles!

 I was a guest of Intrepid Travel on this tour However all opinions are my own.